John Butler Trio

-The John Butler Trio were an Australian roots rock band led by guitarist and vocalist John Butler.
+The John Butler Trio are an Australian roots rock band led by guitarist and vocalist John Butler.
 They formed in Fremantle in 1998 with Jason McGann on drums, Gavin Shoesmith on bass and Butler on vocals.
 By 2009, the trio consisted of Butler with Byron Luiters on bass and Nicky Bomba on drums and percussion, the latter being replaced by Grant Gerathy in 2013.
 After both Luiters and Gerathy exited the trio in early 2019, bassist OJ Newcomb and drummer Terepai Richmond (also of the Whitlams) joined the band, accompanied by touring musician Elana Stone on keyboards, percussion and backing vocals.

 The band's second studio album, Three (2001), reached the top 30 in the Australian album charts and achieved platinum sales.
 The band's subsequent studio albums, Sunrise Over Sea (2004), Grand National (2007) and April Uprising (2010), all debuted at the number one position on the Australian album charts, with all three albums reaching platinum sales status.
 Living 2001–2002 (2003), the band's first live album, reached the top ten and also achieved platinum status in Australia.
 The band's second live album, Live at St. Gallen (2005), also achieved gold record status.
 The band's releases since 2002 have been marketed independently by Jarrah Records, which Butler co-owns with West Australian folk band the Waifs and manager of both acts, Philip Stevens.
-Their final studio album, Home, was released in 2018.
+Their final studio album, Home, was released in 2018 before Butler discontinued the project a year later.
+In 2026, Butler revived the Trio with a new line-up consisting of bassist/keyboardist Ian Peres and drummer Jackie Barnes.